UK Individual Shareholders Society

 2011 Shareholder Nomination to the AGM Committees SNAC or 'Shareholder Committee'.

 2014 Shareholder Rights Campaign - Rights being returned to owners from nominee accounts and custodians.

 2016 RBS PLC - Shareholder Committee resolutions.

 2018 Beaufort Client Securities - Charges by advisers on a failed stockbrokers assets and client accounts.

 2020 Sirius Minerals PLC - Takeover by Anglo American PLC possible misuse of Convertible Bonds.

+Merger with SIGnet

+In September 2019, ShareSoc merged with SIGnet, a national network of groups of investors.
+SIGnet was founded by John Lander in 1998 and has groups across the United Kingdom.
+Group members meet with the aim of improving their investment skills by learning from each other and evaluating investment themes.